Operation Paula: Aftermath

 The Germans believed they had struck a mortal blow against the ALA.
 German post-operation analysis indicated a resounding success.
 It suggested a long list of wrecked French factories and destroyed aircraft on the ground and in the air.
 The Germans claimed to have destroyed 75 French aircraft in the air and 400 on the ground.
 Such was the perceived success, the Luftwaffe concentrated against ports on the northern French coast thereafter.
 The damage inflicted by the Luftwaffe was far less than the Germans thought.
 Only 20 French aircraft (16 of them fighters) were destroyed on the ground and 15 of their fighters were shot down in aerial combat, a loss rate of 19 percent, suggesting German over claiming of over 4:1 in the air and 16:1 on the ground.
-Six of the sixteen airfields hit reported serious damage, while fifteen factories reported slight damage.
+Six of the sixteen airfields hit reported serious damage, while fifteen factories reported minor damage, among them some buildings of both the Renault and Citroen war-converted plants hit by bombs, with Citroen suffering the destruction of an assembling line for 75 mm artillery shells.
 French casualties on the ground were heavy, including 254 dead and 652 injured.
 The French shot down 10 German aircraft, including four bombers.
 They claimed 16, suggesting mutual over claiming.
 A further 21 vehicles were destroyed.
 All the French airfields were back in operation 48 hours later.

 Although the operation failed to achieve its goals, the first phase of the German invasion, Operation Yellow, had stripped the French Army of its finest formations.
 The French forces holding the Somme line were mostly reserve divisions of poorer quality and unsupported by heavy artillery, tanks or motorised infantry.
 The failure of the German air operation did not prevent the German Army from defeating the French in June 1940, or the Luftwaffe in gaining air supremacy at the beginning of Fall Rot.
 The main reason for German superiority in the air was the poor state of French air units' operational readiness.
 The Luftwaffe had a smaller margin of numerical superiority over the ALA at the start of Fall Rot as the French aviation industry was starting to reach full potential in production.
 Some 2,000 French aircraft were available despite the loss of 787 aircraft (473 fighters, 120 bombers and 194 reconnaissance aircraft).
 The French had 2,086 machines available on 5 June 1940, the first day of Fall Rot, but component production did not match the production of airframes.
 It was slow and poor, and as a result only 599 aircraft (340 fighters and 170 bombers) were serviceable; a rate of just 29 percent.
 After the opening of the offensive, the Luftwaffe "ran riot" over French air space.
-Such was the superiority of the Luftwaffe at that point, some units were sent home to Germany to refit.
-The French collapsed altogether just 22 days later, and on 25 June France capitulated.
+Such was the superiority of the Luftwaffe at that point, that some units were sent home to Germany to refit.
+The French collapsed altogether just 22 days later, and on 22 June France capitulated.